nginxinc/bank-of-sirius/docs/development.md

 python3 -m piptools compile --output-file=requirements.txt requirements.in
 ```

 3. Re-run `make` with the appropriate target for your build.
+To build just the python packages you can run `make docker-python-images`

 ### Java